Most Active Stories

 SHUMATE: If you've been watching the news tonight, nobody called the election until they called Ohio.
 Ohio matters a lot.

 KEITH: After all - and I'm pretty sure you can say this one right along with me - no Republican has won the White House without winning Ohio.
 And that was true last night, too.
 So it's pretty safe to say that when the next presidential season comes around, Ohio voters will once again be very popular.
 Tamara Keith, NPR News, Columbus.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.